 Have Costumes Ready

-Your clients are probably going to choose what they’re going to wear before they show up to the studio or shooting location.
+Your clients are probably going to choose what they’re going to wear before they show up at the studio or shooting location.
 But you should consider bringing a box of Halloween costumes just in case your subjects want to dress up and take some sillier photos.

 Halloween costumes work best when you’re doing a photo shoot inside a studio because it’ll be easier for your subjects to get dressed, and because you’ll have more leeway in how to set up the lights (you might be able to set up some spooky lighting if your subjects are dressed nightmarishly).